 properties on the command body at runtime.
 Most often the calling type

 - A Session.
 This is by far the most common case when a user is

 caller- this is set to the puppeted Object if such an object exists.
 If no puppet is found,

 calleris set equal to

-player.
-Only if a Player is not found either (such as before being logged in) will this be set to the Session object itself.
+account.
+Only if an Account is not found either (such as before being logged in) will this be set to the Session object itself.

 session- a reference to the Session object itself.